 The following is a list of characteristics of Experiential Learning drawn from Chapman, McPhee and Proudman (1995) and adapted (slightly) for application to CPPB:

 - Balance content and process: There must be a balance between the experiential activities and the underlying content and competencies required.

 - Ensure a safe learning experience: The trainer must create a safe space for participants to work through the process of self-discovery and reflective learning.

 - Relevance & purpose: In experiential learning, the participant is the self-teacher.
 The experience and reflective processes must be relevant and have meaning and value for the participant and her/his context and performance needs.

 - Make connections: EL should help participants make the connection between the learning they are doing and its real-world application.
-Activities should build in the actual nuances, complexities, issues and challenges they will face in practice, helping participants “see relationships in complex systems and find a way to work within them”.
+Activities should build in the actual nuances, complexities, issues and challenges they will face in practice, helping participants 'see relationships in complex systems and find a way to work within them'.

 - Embed reflection: Reflection is central to EL.
-Participants should be supported, assisted and empowered to be able to engage in and apply effective reflective practices together and on their own to be able to bring the experience to life and gain insights into themselves, peace and conflict dynamics, the human experience and CPPB in the field which can assist their interactions and performance in the real world.
+Participants should be supported, assisted and empowered to be able to engage in and apply effective reflective practices together and on their own to be able to bring the experience to life and gain insights into themselves, peace and conflict dynamics, the human experience and CPPB in the field which can assist their interactions and performances in the real world.

 - Create investment: Participants should be fully immersed in the experience, not merely doing what they feel is required of them.
-The “process needs to engage the learner to a point where what is being learned and experience strikes a critical, central chord within the learner.”
+The “process needs to engage the learner to a point where what is being learned and experienced strikes a critical, central chord within the learner.”